transcom/mymove/docs/adr/0052-use-data-testid.md

 *[Jira Story](https://dp3.atlassian.net/browse/MB-3386)*

-In front end code you can use a data tag selectors, such as `data-testid`, on your components to make finding them in tests easier.
-Right now we're using two different values for test selectors: `data-testid` and `data-cy`.
+In front end code you can use a data tag selector, such as `data-testid`, on your components to make finding them in tests easier.
+Right now we're using two different values for test selector: `data-testid` and `data-cy`.
 We should pick one, and then update them in the MilMove codebase so that usage is consistent.

 ## Considered Alternatives